schluppeck/ng-data-club/README.md

 You can find notes, presentations, and code at the [ng-data-club github repository](https://github.com/schluppeck/ng-data-club).

+## Discussion forum

+You can also check out the [github discussion forum](https://github.com/schluppeck/ng-data-club/discussions) for the data club.
+A good place to share ideas, links, etc.

 ## Ideas for meetings / wishlist

 We will try to keep meetings informal with some guided discussion by presenters that will change week by week.